Rural Municipality of St. Andrews

-St. Andrews is a rural municipality in Manitoba, Canada.
+St. Andrews is a rural municipality (RM) in Manitoba, Canada.
 It lies west of the Red River; its southern border is approximately 8 km north of Winnipeg.

 The communities of Clandeboye, Petersfield, and Lockport (the part west of the Red River) are located in St. Andrews, which is part of Manitoba census division 13.
 The city of Selkirk, the town of Winnipeg Beach, and the village of Dunnottar are located adjacent to the municipality but are separate urban municipalities.

 History

 Since the Red River was an important means of transportation in the early settlement and parish, much of St. Andrews' history can be seen along River Road.
-The parish of St. Andrews was situated between two major fur trading centers of the Hudson's Bay Company, Lower Fort Garry (near present-day Selkirk) and Upper Fort Garry (located in present-day Winnipeg).
+The parish of St. Andrews was situated between two major fur trading centres of the Hudson's Bay Company, Lower Fort Garry (near present-day Selkirk) and Upper Fort Garry (located in present-day Winnipeg).

 The name St. Andrews was derived from the Anglican parish of St. Andrews, which existed for several decades prior to the formation of the municipality in February 1880.

 St. Andrews Anglican Church is one of the most well-known historical sites in Manitoba.
 Built in 1849, it served a centre of Anglican missionary activity in Rupert's Land.
 It is the oldest surviving stone church in western Canada and was designated a national historic site in 1970.
 Its distinctive steeple and Gothic Revival architecture make it instantly recognizable and the building is used as symbol for both the community as well as the nearby St. Andrews elementary school.

 Captain Kennedy House is located along the Red River about 200 m north of the St. Andrews church.
 Built in 1866 by Captain William Kennedy (1814–1890), it is now used as a museum and tea house.
 Its nearby flower garden is well known among locals and is commonly used for wedding photos.
 It was officially recognized as a provincial heritage site in 1984.

 Twin Oaks and Miss Davis' School Residence was a girls school and boarding house built in the 1850s by the Red River Settlement and the Hudson's Bay Company.
 It became a National Historic site in 1962.